Density matrix renormalization group approach to the low temperature thermodynamics of correlated 1D fermionic models: Introduction

-We recently introduced~\cite{sudip19} a hybrid method for the low temperature thermodynamics of correlated 1D models and applied it to spin-$1/2$ chains~\cite{sudipsp2020,sudipspjmmm20}.
-The basic idea is that the full energy spectrum $\{E(N)\}$ of large systems should never be needed.
-Quantum cell models have a large but finite basis that diverges in the thermodynamic limit.
-Exact diagonalization (ED) of small systems of $N$ sites nevertheless suffices for thermodynamics at $T > T(N)$ when $N$ exceeds the correlation length.
-Density matrix renormalization group (DMRG) calculations then give the low energy states of larger systems, thereby extending the thermodynamic limit to lower $T$.
-In this paper, we apply the ED/DMRG method to fermionic models with both spin and charge degrees of freedom.
+The basic idea is that the full spectrum $\{E(N)\}$ of large systems should never be needed.
+ED of small systems returns the thermodynamics for $T > T(N)$ when $N$ exceeds the correlation length.
+Convergence at high $T$ follows directly from the size independence of per-site quantities.
+Density matrix renormalization group (DMRG) calculations then give the low-energy states $E(N)$ of larger systems.
+We seek hundreds of states $R(N)$ that minimize finite-size effects and reach the thermodynamic limit at $T(N)$ at system size $N$.
+Thermodynamics at progressively lower $T(N)$ is obtained on increasing $N$.
+The explicit dependence on system size provides useful guidance for convergence or extrapolation.
+Aside from targeting $R(N)$ states, the ED/DMRG approach follows conventional DMRG~\cite{white-prb93}, now a powerful and well-established method~\cite{schollwock2005,karen2006}, for the quantum ($T = 0$ K) phases and lowest excitations of $1$D models.

-DMRG is a powerful numerical technique~\cite{white-prl92, *white-prb93}, now well established~\cite{schollwock2005,karen2006}, for obtaining the quantum ($T = 0$ K) phases and lowest excitations of 1D models.
-Its striking successes provide strong incentive for extension to finite $T$.
-The ED/DMRG method follows the same strategy to target hundreds of excited states instead of the ground state.
-The transfer matrix renormalization group (TMRG) is an alternative approach~\cite{nishino1995,peschel99} that extracts the largest eigenvalue of the free energy of increasingly large systems.
-Numerical considerations~\cite{huang2012,sirker2007} limit the lowest attainable $T$.
-White and Feigun~\cite{feiguinprb2005} generalized DMRG to finite $T$ by enlarging the Hilbert space and following the evolution of the auxiliary Hamiltonian in imaginary time to lower $T$.
-Applications to the transport properties of spin chains have focused on more efficient treatment of the time evolution~\cite{karrasch2012, *karrasch2013}.
-These methods have strengths and limitations.
-The many challenges of correlated 1D models leave room for diverse approaches.